khadkakrishna/geospatial-analysis/README.md

 # geospatial-analysis
-Projects related to geospatial data analysis and visualizations.
+Projects related to geospatial data analysis and visualization.